Scotland's Northern Edge

 We leave our hotel and begin our homeward journey, travelling via Laxford Bridge, Loch More, Loch Shin and Lairg.
 In the 1950s a hydro-electric dam was constructed which raised the level of Loch Shin by over 30 feet and it now forms one of the major attractions of the area, complete with a spectacular salmon leap.
 Continuing via Bonar Bridge and Tain, we return back to our original pick-up points, where we expect to arrive in the late evening.

-- Visits to Duncansby Head, John O’ Groats Museum, Castle of Mey, Cape Wrath, Balnakeil Churchyard, and Smoo Cave
+- Visits to Duncansby Head, John O’ Groats Museum, Castle of Mey, Dunnet Head, Strathnaver Museum, Cape Wrath, Balnakeil Churchyard, Smoo Cave, Balnakeil Craft Village at Durness and Loch Shin

 Supplements per person